 The work of the Minister's Relief Board is to care for the aged and infirm Ministers and their wives.
 This cause should appeal to the hearts of every Baptist, as the cost of living has increased we feel that a greater contribution is necessary to meet the demands of this cause.
-We also recommend direct contributions by the churches in whose bounds such Brethren or Sisters reside.
+We also recommend direct contributions by the churches in whose bounds such for committee.

 Jas.
-T. Nichols, for committee.
+T. Nichols.